-Following a recent expansion, the rheumatology clinical staff now comprises of five Consultants and two Clinical Nurse Specialists.
+Following a recent expansion, the rheumatology clinical staff now comprises of five Consultants, an Advance Nurse Practitioner and two Clinical Nurse Specialists.

 Rheumatology is a multidisciplinary branch of medicine that deals with the investigation, diagnosis and management of patients with arthritis and other musculoskeletal conditions.
 This incorporates over 200 disorders affecting joints, bones, muscles and soft tissues.
 This includes inflammatory arthritis and other autoimmune disorders, vasculitis, soft tissue conditions, spinal pain and metabolic bone disease.
 A significant number of musculoskeletal conditions also affect other organ systems.